 Playing with colors is something you can do when designing and decorating your home.
 And in exploring your options, you come across new colors that sound strange to your ears.
 One of these colors is taupe, which confuses many people quite a bit because of its shade.

 One of the top questions you get with taupe is whether it’s brown or gray.
-The answer to that is it’s neither and at the same time both.
+The answer to that is neither and, simultaneously, both.
 And yes, that makes it even more confusing.

 Ask the Interior Designer – Colors That Go with Taupe

 I have found taupe among the most trending colors in today’s homes.
-As a neutral hue, taupe reflects the ease of livability in all living space areas.
+As a neutral hue, it reflects the ease of livability in all living space areas.

-I appreciate taupe’s versatility, which transcends into spaces that define not only livability, but workability as that of Home Offices, Home Fitness, Bath, Spa and Laundry areas.
+I appreciate the hue’s versatility, which transcends into spaces that define not only livability but workability as that of Home Offices, Home Fitness, Kitchen, Bath, Spa and Laundry areas.

 There are many ways to integrate taupe with complementary accent colors for these unique spaces in your home.
 Here are some design insights for envisioning and achieving the look.